Criminal History Guidelines

 - Your Determination will be based on the statutory authority, administrative rules, and policies governing the identified license at the time of your application.
 Also, your Determination will be based solely on the information that you provide with your application.
 Any intentional or unintentional misrepresentations or omissions may impact the determination.

 - If you later apply for a license, you will be subject to a new review of your criminal history.
 If you have received a favorable determination, DOPL will stand by its favorable determination and it is likely that your criminal history will not prevent you from obtaining that license.
-But note that licensing decisions may be impacted by a change in Utah's statutes, rules, or policies governing the license, or because of the discovery of additional information not previously known to DOPL.
+Please note that licensing decisions may be impacted by a change in Utah's statutes, rules, or policies governing the license, or because of the discovery of additional information not previously known to DOPL.